redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 >Tiflis, militant from 1897 onwards, one of the original Bolsheviks;
 >imprisoned in 1901 for having directed strikes at Baku, deported to
 >Eastern Siberia, escaped and returned to the Caucasus to take part in
 >the Party's illegal activities.
-Was present in 1905 at the Tammersfors
+Was present in 1905 at the Tammerfors
 >Congress; delegate to the Stockholm and London Conferences of the
 >Russian Social-Democrats; in 1907 made the Baku organisation the
 >stronghold of Bolshevism in the Caucasus.
 Arrested and deported in 1908